jeffnhorner/personalSite-rebuildWithReact/README.md

-This is a personal project where I'm rebuilding my existing live site [jeffnhorner.com](https://www.jeffnhorner.com) that is built in html, css, bootstrap, and jQuery to a React app.
+This is a personal project where I'm rebuilding my existing live site [jeffnhorner.com](https://www.jeffnhorner.com) that is running on html, css, bootstrap, and jQuery to a React app.

 I've kept some of the create-react-app documentation below that explains the steps to to take if you clone the repo and want to run this app locally.
 It's a work in progress.
 There is a lot of work to do: